 2. MATERIALS AND METHODS

-The present investigation was carried out at experimental field of Jawaharlal Nehru Krishi VishvaVidayala (JNKVV), Jabalpur, Madhya Pradesh.
-The crop was examined in field during kharif season 2024-25.
+The present investigation was carried out at experimental field of Jawaharlal Nehru Krishi Vishwa Vidyalaya (JNKVV), Jabalpur, Madhya Pradesh.
+The crop was examined in field during Kharif season 2024-25.
 Insect pests including Moths were observed on chickpea plants by plant inspection method (PIM) (Subharani and Singh 2004).
 In addition to this light trap were also installed in the field for trapping of moth and other insects.

 The collected individuals were killed with benzene or ethyl acetate vapours in the killing bottles, transferred into butter paper envelops and were brought to the laboratory, where these were properly stretched in the small adjustable wooden stretching boards or thermocol sheets after pinning through the mid of mesothorax.
 Before stretching, the specimens were relaxed on blotting paper placed over water-soaked cotton sterilized with phenol in an airtight Petri dish and left for 4-6 hours.
 The stretched specimens were then oven dried for 72 hours at 60oC and preserved in the insect storage boxes, fumigated with naphthalene balls.